AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/outbound-proxy.md

 1. Go to **Services** → **NordVPN** → **Manual setup** and set up your service credentials manually.

 1. You will receive a verification code on the email address you use for NordVPN.
-Use it on your NordVPN account as requested, then click *Apply* and *OK* to save the changes.
+Use it on your NordVPN account as requested, then tap *Apply* and *OK* to save the changes.

 ![Manual setup](https://cdn.adtidy.org/content/kb/ad_blocker/android/solving_problems/outbound-proxy/nordvpn-manual-setup.png)